Free sale, fixity of tenure, and fair rent

-Many historians contend that their absence contributed significantly to the Great Irish Famine (1846–49), as it enabled the mass eviction of starving tenants.
+Many historians contend that their absence contributed significantly to the Great Famine (1846–49), as it enabled the mass eviction of starving tenants.
 The Three Fs were advocated by several political movements, notably the Independent Irish Party (1852–1858) and later the Irish Parliamentary Party during the Land War (from 1878).
 The British Government conceded to these demands through a series of Irish Land Acts enacted from the 1870s onward, with nearly full implementation in the Land Law (Ireland) Act 1881.